Afghanistan Cricket Board: History

 Cricket in Afghanistan was first played during the 19th century Anglo-Afghan Wars, with British troops reported as having played in Kabul in 1839.
 However, unlike many countries, no lasting cricket legacy was left by the British, and it would be more than a hundred years before cricket returned.

 In the 1990s, cricket became popular amongst Afghan refugees in Pakistan, and the Afghanistan Cricket Federation was formed there in 1995.
 They continued to play cricket on their return to their home country in late 2001.
 Like all sports, cricket was originally banned by the ruling Taliban, but it became a notable exception in 2000 and the Afghanistan Cricket Federation was elected as an affiliate member of the ICC the following year.

 The Afghanistan national cricket team's 21-run win over Namibia in Krugersdorp earned them official One Day International status in April 2009.
 The team qualified for the 2012 ICC Under-19 Cricket World Cup.

-On 11 November 2010, the Afghan national women's cricket team was formed.
-This was to help females understand the game of cricket and have a parallel team to that of the men.
-Also policy states that as per Islamic tradition women can optionally wear a headscarf or hijab which is their own choice.
+On 11 November 2010, the Afghanistan women's national cricket team was formed.
+This was intended to help women understand the game of cricket and have a parallel team to that of the men.
+The team folded in 2014 due to a lack of support from the ACB, as well as threats from the Taliban.
+An attempt at reforming the team was made in 2020, but all 25 players were forced to flee the country when the Taliban took control of Afghanistan in 2021.
+As of 2024, the ACB has no plans to reform a women's side, and has avoided contact with the players who fled the country.

 In July 2016, ACB unveiled a strategic plan and set targets for Afghanistan to be a top-six ODI team by 2019 and a top-three team in both T20Is and ODIs by 2025.
 In order to achieve this, ACB created a proposal to be presented to BCCI, in the works to secure annual bilateral matches against India and teams touring India beginning next year.
 Shafiq Stanikzai, Chief Executive of ACB, said the draft had been presented to BCCI president Anurag Thakur in May and further discussions had happened during the ICC Annual Conference in Edinburgh in June 2016.

 On 22 June 2017, Afghanistan was granted Test nation status by the ICC.
 This was the first time in history that two teams earned test status at the same time.
 Afghanistan share this honour with Ireland, thus bringing the number of total number of test playing nations to twelve.
 On 14 June 2018, they played their first test match against India, which they lost within two days.